 The Santee Rig For Drift Fishing

-Another option is making some minor changes to reduce the number of “snags” or hang ups.
-Instead of using an egg or no roll sinker consider using a snagless drift fishing sinker like the Team Catfish Smooth Operator Sinker or a homemade snagless sinker attached to the main line with a sinker slide.
+Another option is making some minor changes to reduce the number of “snags” or hang-ups.
+Instead of using an egg or no roll sinker consider using a snagless drift fishing sinker like the Team Catfish Smooth Operator Sinker or a homemade snagless sinker attached to the mainline with a sinker slide.

-The use of these style sinkers when drift fishing will often help reduce the amount of “snags” or hang ups when you’re drift fishing.
+The use of these style sinkers when drift fishing will often help reduce the amount of “snags” or hang-ups when you’re drift fishing.

-It won’t completely eliminate the problem but it will help to reduce the snags and break offs.
+It won’t completely eliminate the problem but it will help to reduce the snags and break-offs.

 Santee Cooper Rig Instructional Video